giacomogagliano/invitationNFT/README.md

 It will be integrated in the ZION dAPP suite (!! =) ) and it shall become deployable by anyone who already have a ZION invite NFT.

 The use cases for this NFT are going to be this:
-1 - Permissioning addresses to access certain web3 content.
+1 - Permissioning addresses to access certain web3 content. <br>
 2 - create sort of multi-level access scheme, giving possibility to leverage a referral scheme.
 3 - prevent malicious users by granting access to directly inviting people.
 4 - represent a badge, so basically as a swag tool.